thaohvm/MastermindGame/README.md

 ## Extensions implemented

-- User has chance to choose the number digits of combinations as well as the number of attempts.
+- Players can select different difficulties by choosing the number digits in the combinations as well as the number of attempts
-- User can create an account and has chance to display their name on top 10 user who have the highest wins.
+- Players can optionally signup for an account to enroll in top 10 players billboard with highest wins